wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 - Subscribing to the standard SKU of Azure Security Center for its integrated vulnerability assessment
 - Using strong credential management services and policies

 The following load-balancing methods are available in Windows Virtual Desktop.
-Breadth-first and depth-first load-balancing permits the customization for Windows Virtual Desktop host pools to match your deployment needs.
+Breadth-first and depth-first load balancing permits the customization for Windows Virtual Desktop host pools to match your deployment needs.

 - Breadth-first is the default configuration that distributes new user sessions throughout the hosts in a host pool.
 This configuration gives each user full control of the VM without sharing any resources.
 - Depth-first connects new user sessions to a multiple session host until the maximum connections are reached.
 This configuration is typically used to reduce cost.